mamba-org/mamba/docs/source/installation/micromamba-installation.rst

 .. note::

-   These instuction do not work currently on Windows, which requires a more complex hybrid build.
+   These instructions do not work currently on Windows, which requires a more complex hybrid build.
    For up-to-date instructions on Windows and Unix, consult the scripts in the `micromamba-feedstock <https://github.com/conda-forge/micromamba-feedstock>`_.